awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-cloud-logic.rst

 #.
 Complete the :ref:`add-aws-mobile-sdk-basic-setup` steps before using the integration steps on this page.

 #.
-Use |AMHlong| to deploy your back end in minutes.
+Use |AMHlong| to deploy your back end.

    #.
 Sign in to the `Mobile Hub console <https://console.aws.amazon.com/mobilehub/home/>`_.

    #.
 Choose :guilabel:`Create a new project`, type a name for it, and then choose :guilabel:`Create
-      project`.

-      Or select an existing project.
+      project` or you can select a previously created project.

    #.
 Choose the :guilabel:`Cloud Logic` tile to enable the feature.